- Code BIOL2114

 - Conduct basic evolutionary research and communicate the findings both orally and in writing.

-- Practical Reports: There will be several practical sessions that will require submission of a (25%: LO 3-4)
+- Practical Reports: There will be several practical sessions that will require submission of a report (20%: LO 3-4)

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-WorkloadThree lectures per week, 5 - 6 x 3 hour practical or tutorial sessions.
+WorkloadThree lectures per week, 5 - 6 x 3 hour practical or workshop sessions.